kristinbarber/uarch-vuln-detection/README.md

 ## Quick Start

 The file <code>scripts/launch_runs.sh</code> is a job scheduling script for a local cluster.
 This can be used to launch multiple runs across nodes with SSH for the same application with different inputs (keys) and hardware design.
-This scripts calls <code>do_simulation.sh<code>, <code>do_parse.sh</code> and <code>do_stats.sh</code>.
+This scripts calls <code>do_simulation.sh</code>, <code>do_parse.sh</code> and <code>do_stats.sh</code>.
 The script should be called three times to launch the simulation, parsing and stats collection phases.
 Below are some exmaples of its use:

 1.  <code>./scripts/launch_runs.sh -action simulate -suite bearssl_synthetic -appsi v2 -design baseline -mode ssh</code>
     This will launch a simulation of the v2 application for using each available key as input, defined in the <code>keys</code> array of <code>launch_runs.sh</code>.